WM1D7/IMDB---Top_1000_Movies_Analysis/README.md

 <img src="https://github.com/WM1D7/IMDB---Top_1000_Movies_Analysis/blob/main/Dashboard.png" width="1200" height="700">

 ## Key Findings:
-The number of top movies released annually has shown a steady increase over the years till 2014 , with a notable spike in the 2004 and 2014. we can find all the necessary information about movies such as Rank, High Rated, High Voted, Longest, Highest Meta Score and  movie summaries.
+The number of top movies released annually has shown a steady increase over the years till 2014 , with a notable spike in the 2004 and 2014.
+we can find and compare  all the necessary information about movies such as Rank, High Rated, High Voted, Longest, Highest Meta Score and  movie summaries.

 ## Conclusion: